- Find the MediaRSS plugin

 We can’t always determine whether or not the URL you’re using is valid or not, but we do our best.
 When you insert the URL our validator will check several parameters.
 If the URL fails you should see one of the following messages.

 - “Not found“, means the validator didn’t get anything in return when trying the URL.

 - “No RSS found on page, is this RSS feed?“, means the validator found a feed, but none of it was classified as MediaRSS or even RSS.

 - “Returned feed did not contain channel items or media.
-Content, looks like regular RSS feed.“, means the validator found the feed, but the feed is not a MediaRSS feed, just a regular RSS feed.
+Content looks like a regular RSS feed.“, which means the validator found the feed, but the feed is not a MediaRSS feed, just a regular RSS feed.

 What is the difference between RSS feed and Media RSS feed?